 Description

 Congenital mirror movement disorder is a condition in which intentional movements of one side of the body are mirrored by involuntary movements of the other side.
 For example, when an affected individual makes a fist with the right hand, the left hand makes a similar movement.
-The mirror movements in this disorder primarily involve the upper limbs, especially the hands and fingers.
-This pattern of movements is present from infancy or early childhood and usually persists throughout life, without other associated signs and symptoms.
-Intelligence and lifespan are not affected.
+The mirror movements in people with this disorder primarily affect the arms, and the hands and fingers are always involved.
+This pattern of movements is present from infancy or early childhood and usually persists throughout a person's life.

-People with congenital mirror movement disorder can have some difficulty with certain activities of daily living, particularly with those requiring different movements in each hand, such as typing on a keyboard.
-They may experience discomfort or pain in the upper limbs during prolonged use of the hands.
+People with congenital mirror movement disorder can have some difficulty with certain daily activities, particularly with those that require different movements in each hand, such as typing on a keyboard.
+They may experience discomfort or pain in their arms during prolonged use of the hands.

 Mirror movements can also occur in people who do not have congenital mirror movement disorder.
-Mild mirror movements are common during the normal development of young children and typically disappear before age 7.
+Mild mirror movements are common during the normal development of young children, and they typically disappear before age 7.
 They can also develop later in life in people with neurodegenerative disorders such as Parkinson's disease.
-Mirror movements may also be present in certain other conditions with a wider range of signs and symptoms (syndromes).
+Mirror movements may also be present in people with certain conditions that have a wider range of signs and symptoms (syndromes).

 Frequency

 Congenital mirror movement disorder is a very rare disorder.
-Its prevalence is thought to be less than 1 in 1 million.
-Researchers suggest that some mildly affected individuals may never be diagnosed.
+Its prevalence is thought to be less than 1 in 1 million individuals.
+Researchers suggest that it may be more common as some mildly affected individuals may never be diagnosed.

 Causes

-The DCC gene provides instructions for making a protein called the netrin-1 receptor, which is involved in the development of the nervous system.
-This receptor attaches (binds) to a substance called netrin-1, fitting together like a lock and its key.
-The binding of netrin-1 to its receptor triggers signaling that helps direct the growth of specialized nerve cell extensions called axons, which transmit nerve impulses that signal muscle movement.
+The DCC gene provides instructions for making a protein called the netrin-1 receptor.
+This receptor can be attached (bound) to a protein called netrin-1, which is produced from the NTN1 gene.
+These two proteins fit together like a lock and key.
+Within the developing nervous system, the binding of netrin-1 to its receptor helps direct the growth of specialized nerve cell extensions called axons.
+Axons transmit nerve impulses that signal muscle movement.
 Normally, signals from each half of the brain control movements on the opposite side of the body.
-Binding of netrin-1 to its receptor inhibits axons from developing in ways that would carry movement signals from each half of the brain to the same side of the body.

-Mutations in the DCC gene result in an impaired or missing netrin-1 receptor protein.
-A shortage of functional netrin-1 receptor protein impairs control of axon growth during nervous system development.
-As a result, movement signals from each half of the brain are abnormally transmitted to both sides of the body, leading to mirror movements.
+Variants in the DCC or NTN1 gene result in an impaired or missing netrin-1 receptor or netrin-1 protein.
+A shortage of either of these proteins prevents axons from growing properly during nervous system development.
+When netrin-1 cannot bind to its receptor, axons cannot develop in ways that would carry movement signals normally.
+As a result, movement signals from each half of the brain are transmitted to both sides of the body, leading to mirror movements.

 Inheritance

-In most cases, including those caused by mutations in the DCC or RAD51 gene, this condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
+Congenital mirror movement disorder is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In most cases, an affected person has one parent with the altered gene.
-Some people who have the altered gene never develop the condition, a situation known as reduced penetrance.
+Some people who have the altered gene never develop congenital mirror movement disorder; this is known as reduced penetrance.

 Other Names for This Condition